drug-design/course/docs/chapters/adme-case-studies.md

 #### Fenfluramine and Dexfenfluramine (2/2)

-A major metabolite Norfenfluramine is responsible for the pharmacological activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/fenfluramine-dexfenfluramine-22-b485ca85'><i class='fa fa-play' aria-hidden='true'></i></button>A major metabolite Norfenfluramine is responsible for the pharmacological activity.
 The drugs reduce appetite by activating 5-HT2C receptors.
 Norfenfuramine binds and potently activates 5-HT2C receptors but is equally potent as an agonist of 5-HT2B receptors.
 Activation of mitogenic 5-HT2B receptors on heart valves and pulmonary artery interstitial cells lead to the formation of proliferative fibromyxoid plaques that cause the deleterious changes in tissue integrity and function.
 *[agonist]: A chemical substance capable of activating a given receptor.